frame-dev/StarboundsEconomy/README.md

 - Vault integration for compatibility with other plugins
 - PostgreSQL database support

+## Information

+File Storage has been added for those who do not wish to use PostgreSQL.

 ## Installation

 1. Download the plugin JAR and place it in your server's `plugins` folder.